brunoNetId/rhods-transfer-learning/README.md

    a.
 When the pipeline succeeds, a new model version will show up in the `production` S3 bucket.

    b.
 When a new model version is pushed, the Model server will detect the new version and hot reload it.

+!!! note "an example note"